 |Main cultivation areas||Brazil, Colombia, Ethiopia||Vietnam, Indonesia, Brazil|

 More and more roasters are doing this as are more and more customers.
-However, at the end of the day, the fact remains that a good coffee is nothing more than the result of ingredients, roasting craft, preparation method and care.
+But at the end of the day, the fact remains that good coffee is nothing more than the result of ingredients, roasting craft, preparation method and care.
 No matter what the plant origin.

 - Article Image: Valentina Razumova, used under license from Shutterstock 170040299.